 Locums – what to do if a business doesn’t pay

-As an agency specialising in the introduction of locum solicitors to cover assignments at private practice law firms, we are well versed with the problem of consultants not getting paid (it happens to us as well from time to time!).
+Interim Lawyers and Ten Percent Legal specialise in the introduction of locum solicitors to cover assignments at private practice law firms and we are well versed with the problem of consultants not getting paid (it happens to us as well from time to time!).
 Most solicitors firms pay promptly and well within the industry norm – this is 3 working days for locum assignments.
 The majority of our locums invoice firms directly and get paid as soon as their put their invoices in for payment.
 However occasionally, and this is very occasionally, we get employers who decide that it is not really necessary to pay the locum for their services and don’t bother paying.

 This is our guide to making sure you have the best chance of being paid.
 There are 3 Golden Rules.

 Rule 1 – not every solicitor or manager is honest

 We get locums calling us after non-payment to say “the firm are struggling with their bills and money is really tight for them.
 I feel sorry for the practice – perhaps I need to give them some time to pay?”

 The simple fact is that in the legal profession (as well as in life) there are all sorts of people practising as solicitors.
 Most are law abiding, decent and honest individuals who maintain the credibility the profession deserves through their behaviour.